 Students should always feel free to voice concerns or complaints about the program to the appropriate faculty member including course directors, academic advisors, the DPT Program Director, Director of Student Affairs and Department Chair.
 If the student has a complaint or concern about a particular course, the student should first approach the course director.
 If the complaint is not resolved, the student should then approach the DPT Program Director/Director of Student Affairs.
 If the complaint is still not resolved, the student may approach the Department Chair.
+If the complaint is still not resolved, the student may approach the Department Chair.
 If the complaint is still not resolved, the student may approach the Associate Dean for Academic and Faculty Affairs.
 If the complaint is still not resolved, the student should refer to the UAB Student Complaint Policy.